elafargue/wizkers-doc/docs/devdoc.md

 The diagram below shows how the the various components of Wizkers interact with each other.
 If you want to add new instruments, this will be a good reference, though you will usually not need to go deep into those modules, and only implement instrument views and the instruments’s front-end/back-end API.

 ![Wizkers architecture](dev/img/Wizkers-arch-201502.png)

+### Global Wizkers services

+The Wizkers front-end exposes a couple of global objects/services throughout the application:

+* The Instrument manager
+* The Output manager
+* The link manager

+All communication between the various parts of Wizkers, whether they are located in the browser or on the server, are done using those three services.

+Wizkers also exposes a couple of utility services:

+* The statistics service, which enables the connection of Wizkers to analytics services
+* The global settings

+#### The link manager

+The link manager is the interface between the front-end and the back-end of Wizkers.
+In particular, the front-end only talks to instruments through the link manager.

+Even when Wizkers is running on its own (not in server mode), it makes use of the link manager, which makes it possible to use a single architecture for both in-app and server modes.

+In server mode, the link manager uses socket.io to communicate with the server for all commands and instrument data - the HTML and javascript resources are loaded directly using HTTP.

+In Chrome or Cordova mode, the link manager talks to the `chromeSocket.js` object, which emulates the API of socker.io but implements the backend on the app directly.

+#### The Instrument manager

+The instrument manager loads new instruments, switches between instruments.

+#### The Output manager

+The output manager subscribes to all data coming in from instruments, is in charge or starting/stopping outputs depending on what is enabled for a particular instrument, and forwards instrument data to all active outputs.

 ## Source tree organization